periodo/periodo-tests/README.md

 If you're on Linux, tests should run on Chrome and Firefox.

-If you get SSL warnings on Firefox:

-1. Make sure you have [`certutil`](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/Reference/NSS_tools_:_certutil) installed
-   * `brew install nss` on macOS
-   * `apt install libnss3-tools` or the equivalent on Linux
-2. In Firefox `about://config` set `security.enterprise_roots.enabled` to `true`
-3. You may need to manually import into Firefox the CA root certificate installed by `mkcert`.

 Only Chrome is tested when the tests are run under continuous integration (CI).
-Due to the need to manually configure Firefox before it will run the tests, it is excluded from CI runs.
-Safari also seems to have trouble running in a CI environment, so it is excluded too.